neobundy/CWK-ChatGPT-MidJourney-Prompt-Template/CWK-ChatGPT-MidJourney-Prompt-Template.md

 * Make the first description part sound natural, but use the parameter list as it is.

 * Add a short description of the prompt at the beginning of every prompt in less than 50 words.

-Please apply this guideline when I ask you to create a midjourney prompt for me and make every prompt a pseudo-code snippet so that I can easily copy and paste into a text box.
-Ignore the python syntax and style guide.
-Just put every prompt created as it is into the snippet.

-Say yes if you understood, and give me an example for each prompt type.